-There are many Linux distros out there, but GoboLinux is a different kind of beast.
+There are many Linux distros, but GoboLinux is a different kind of beast.
 It is an alternative Linux distribution that redefines the entire filesystem hierarchy.

-startx command and the graphical user interface with the Awesome WM (it’s a tiling window manager) will appear.
+startx command, and the graphical user interface with the Awesome WM (a tiling window manager) will appear.

-The installation process is fairly straightforward, but not for beginners in the Linux world.
+The installation process is pretty straightforward but not for beginners in the Linux world.

 GoboLinux does not use systemd nor a System V initialization procedure.
 Instead, it has its own.
 You will find a few files at

-The custom Awesome WM environment shipped by default in GoboLinux.
-There is no graphical text editor, file manager, control center, system monitor, or anything else.
-You are expected to know how to manage the system via the command line.
+The custom Awesome WM environment is shipped by default in GoboLinux.
+There is no graphical text editor, file manager, control center, system monitor, etc. Instead, you are expected to know how to manage the system via the command line.

-But don’t expect to find an apt, yum, pacman, or any other package manager here.
+But don’t expect to find an APT, DNF, Pacman, or any other package manager here.
 Let me tell you – there is no package manager in GoboLinux.
-It uses a simple yet comprehensive source-based dependency-resolving package management system.
+Instead, it uses a comprehensive yet straightforward source-based dependency-resolving package management system.

-The distro relies on a series of tools that automate various tasks, such as generation, installation and removal of software, and most importantly, maintenance of the symbolic links that keep the system consistent.
+The distro relies on a series of tools that automate various tasks, such as generation, installation, and software removal.
+But, most importantly, maintenance of the symbolic links keeps the system consistent.

 For example, GoboLinux uses a tool called

-Compile about the location of the source code on the Internet to download it.
+Compile about the location of the source code on the Internet to download.

 Now let’s move to the file system.
-The GoboLinux hierarchy represents a radical departure from the filesystem hierarchy traditionally employed by most Linux distros out there.
-Basically, this means that there are no directories such as
+The GoboLinux hierarchy represents a radical departure from the filesystem hierarchy that most Linux distros traditionally employ.
+This means that there are no directories such as

-In GoboLinux, all files for a program, including executables, headers and libraries, are installed below a single directory that belongs to that program.
-The main idea of the alternative hierarchy is to store all files belonging to an application in its own separate subtree under the
+In GoboLinux, all files for a program, including executables, headers, and libraries, are installed below a single directory that belongs to that program.
+The main idea of the alternative hierarchy is to store all files belonging to an application in its separate subtree under the

 In other words, you don’t need a package database because the filesystem is the database.
-I guess the idea behind this decision is GoboLinux to be geared towards people who prefer to install applications from the original source packages.
+I guess the idea behind this decision is GoboLinux to be geared toward people who prefer to install applications from the source packages.

 Removing the program from the system is simple as